pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 as well as for possible prejudice or model bias against the applicant.
 Data provenance creates a complete audit trail that enables data scientists to track the data from its origin through to the final decision and make appropriate changes that address issues.
-With the adoption of General Data Protection Regulation (GDPR) compliance requirements, monitoring data lineage is becoming a necessity for many organizations that work with sensitive data.
+With the adoption of the General Data Protection Regulation (GDPR) compliance requirements, monitoring data lineage is becoming a necessity for many organizations that work with sensitive data.